BzGEO/pace_oci_toolkit/README.md

 ## Contact information

-If you have any questions, feel free to contact Emil Cherrington (emil.cherrington [at] uah.edu).
+If you have any questions, feel free to contact Emil Cherrington by email: **emil.cherrington [at] uah.edu**.